mipear/dwr-agored/README.md

 The Location page is a space in which users can add their swim locations in order to use for the All Swims post.
 To add a location, users simply click “Add Location”.
 Users type their specified location before selecting “Add New Location”.
 This page is for regular users only in order to protect the locations submitted.
 If a location is deleted, all posts using that location are also deleted, as this website’s predominant focus is recommending locations.
 Once added, locations are presented using Materialize cards, featuring the name of the location and edit/delete buttons similar to the All Swim buttons.
 These locations make up the locations users are able to choose from within the My Swim form.

+### Log In/Log Out/Register

+Users are able to Register for an account.
+Users must log in to access the All Swims and Location pages.

 ## Functionality

 “Dŵr Agored” has CRUD functionality.
 Regular users are able to Create posts, Read posts on the All Swims page, Update posts using the “Edit Swim” button, and Delete posts using the “Delete Modal”.
 Furthermore, regular users are able to Create, Read, Update, and Delete locations.
 Users are only able to use this CRUD functionality if they are logged in.
 To log in, users must first registrate using the “Registrate” page.
 Users are then asked to Create a username and a password.
 This has been created using cards through Materialize and the Taskmanager mini project on Code Institute.
 The authenticication has been adapted to be compatible with SQL.